espressif/idf-component-manager/docs/en/guides/roles.rst

  What Is a Namespace?
 **********************

 A *namespace* in the ESP Component Registry is a logical container for your components.
-By default, when you first log in using GitHub, you automatically get a namespace that matches your GitHub username.
-For example, if your GitHub username is `jdoe`, you will have a namespace named `jdoe` in the registry.
+By default, when you first log in with GitHub, a namespace matching your GitHub username is automatically created.
+For example, if your GitHub username is `jdoe`, your namespace will be `jdoe`.

--  **Why use namespaces?** Namespaces keep your components organized and prevent naming collisions with components of other users.
-If two users want to create a component named `wifi-utilities`, having separate namespaces ensures that the components don't conflict.
+-  **Why use namespaces?** Namespaces keep components organized and prevent naming collisions between different users.
+For instance, if two users create a component called `wifi-utilities`, namespaces ensure they don't conflict.
--  **How to find or create namespaces?** The default namespace for each user is created automatically.
-Organizations or teams can request or create additional namespaces (for example, an organization might have a `my-company` namespace).
-See :ref:`namespace_requests` for more details on creating additional namespaces.
+-  **How to find or create namespaces?** Each user gets a default namespace automatically.
+Organizations or teams can request additional namespaces (e.g., a `my-company` namespace).
+See :ref:`namespace_requests` for more information.

 *****************
  Namespace Roles
 *****************

-When a user logs into the ESP Component Registry, they automatically gain access to the namespace that corresponds to their GitHub username.
-This means they can start uploading components and managing them under that namespace.
+When a user logs into the ESP Component Registry, they automatically gain access to their personal namespace (matching their GitHub username), allowing them to upload and manage components.

-If you want to grant access to your namespace to other users (e.g., collaborators), you can assign one of the following roles:
+To grant access to your namespace to other users (e.g., collaborators), assign them one of the following roles:

--  **owner** - Automatically assigned to the user who created the namespace. - Can manage components in the namespace - upload new component versions, yank and delete existing component versions - Can manage namespace roles for other users (assign, modify or revoke their roles).
+-  **owner** – Automatically assigned to the creator of the namespace. - Can manage all components in the namespace. - Can upload new versions, yank, or delete components. - Can manage namespace roles for other users (assign, modify or revoke their roles).
--  **member** - Can manage components in the namespace - upload new component versions, yank and delete component versions
+-  **member** – Can manage components in the namespace: - Can upload new versions, yank, and delete components.

 .. note::

-   Only a user with the **owner** role can assign or revoke roles from others at the namespace level.
+   Only a user with the **owner** role can assign or revoke roles at the namespace level.

 *****************
  Component Roles
 *****************

-While namespace roles apply to all components under a namespace, sometimes you need more granular control over a specific component.
-That's where **component roles** come in.
-By assigning roles at the component level, you can let others collaborate on a single component without giving them control over all components in your namespace.
+While namespace roles apply to all components within a namespace, component roles offer more granular control over individual components.
+That's where component roles come in.
+Assigning roles at the component level allows collaboration on specific components without granting broader access.

-The following component-level roles are available:
+Available component-level roles:

--  **maintainer** - Can manage all aspects of a single component - upload new versions, yank and delete existing versions - Managing component roles for other users - Useful when you want someone else to help maintain a component but not all components in your namespace.
+-  **maintainer** – Full control over a single component. - Can upload, yank, or delete versions. - Can manage component roles for other users. - Useful for delegating control over a specific component.
--  **developer** - Can perform actions needed to develop a component - upload new versions, yank and delete existing versions
+-  **developer** – Limited control. - Can upload new versions, yank, and delete existing versions.

 ***************************************
  Managing Roles in the Permissions Tab
 ***************************************

-You can manage roles for both your namespaces and components through the ESP Component Registry web interface.
-Navigate to the dropdown, and click on the **Permissions** tab.
+You can manage roles for both namespaces and components using the ESP Component Registry web interface.
+To access role management:

+#.
+Open the dropdown menu
+#.
+Click on the **Permissions** tab

 Here, you can:

 -  Create a request for a new namespace (see :ref:`namespace_requests`)
 -  View a list of all namespaces you have access to

-Clicking on a namespace name will lead you to the namespace's permissions page, where you can:
+Clicking a namespace name opens its permissions page, where you can:

 -  View a list of all users with roles in the namespace
 -  Assign or revoke roles for users in the namespace
 -  View a list of all components in the namespace
--  Click on a component name to view its permissions page
+-  Click a component name to open its permissions page

 On the component permissions page, you can:

--  View a list of all users with roles for the component
+-  View a list of users and their roles for the component
--  Assign or revoke roles for users for the component
+-  Assign or revoke roles for users at the component level

 .. _namespace_requests:

 Namespace Requests
 ==================

-If you need a namespace, which is not your default namespace (e.g., you want a namespace for your organization), you can request one by following these steps:
+If you need a namespace other than your default (e.g., for an organization), request one by following these steps:

 #. **Log in** to the ESP Component Registry using your GitHub account.
-#. **Navigate** to the **Permissions** tab.
+#. **Go to** the **Permissions** tab.
 #.
-Fill in the **Request a new namespace** form with the name you want for your new namespace.
+Fill out the **Request a new namespace** form with your desired namespace name.